Brutally Intelligent 'Milkman' Depicts Lives Cramped By Fear

 In this state of mute innuendo and fear, middle sister can't explain to anyone what is happening with the milkman.
 She doesn't have the words.
 In the meantime, the political and social atmosphere becomes so clotted and choked and paranoid that it resembles Elsinore, with spies and traitors everywhere.
 The result is numbness, a community of people who become "buried-alive, hundred-per-cent, dulled-to-death, coffined people."
 The enemy itself is basically absent from the story: It only manifests as the click of surveillance cameras.
 Instead, we watch a community mutilate itself from the inside.

-At its core, Milkman is wildly good and true novel of how living in fear limits people.
+At its core, Milkman is a wildly good and true novel of how living in fear limits people.
 Perhaps the novel's most memorable strain is the way that characters in this world can't ask for what they want for fear of not getting it, or of getting it and inspiring jealousy, or of getting and losing it, or perhaps just of getting it and not being able to bear such a large and foreign and terrifying thing as happiness.
 Hence what middle sister calls the "wrong spouse" phenomenon, when you marry someone adjacent to the person you really love, the way you would avoid looking directly at the sun.
 But despite all that, Milkman still contains a sideways kind of hope.
 Because, as middle sister discovers, fear isn't as bad as numbness.
 Behind fear, animating and sharpening it, is the possibility, however tenuous, of joy.